A historical gem in the middle of Simrishamn

 As early as 1926 this house was made into a museum in order to preserve and convey the tannery history for the future.
 One of the rooms is preserved in almost original condition.
 Here you will find lots of tannery tools and the hanger hook with a bed and some of the companions' forgotten personal belongings such as lilacs and party hats.

-Here are also pictures from Ehrnberg & Sons Leather Factory which was located in the neighborhood and was the dominant industry in the area until 1975.
-Ehrnberg's exported leather to the whole world and had over 600 employees at their largest.
+Here are also pictures from Ehrnberg & Sons Läderfabrik which was located in the neighboring quarter and was the dominant industry in the area until 1975.
+Ehrnbergs exported leather to the whole world and had over 600 employees when they were at their largest.

 Feel free to share the page with someone in need: